GAMS-dev/TIMES_MIRO/README.md

 This tab allows to browse and edit multiple combinations of dd files (and their order) that result in different scenarios.

 ##### Input<a name="input"></a>
 This is the central tab for browsing and editing input data.
 The concept of this tab follows the idea to look at data based on "important" indices (e.g. Region, Year, Process, Commodity, Time Slice, ...).
-Such important indices are predefined in the wrapper file `TIMES_MIRO.gms`.
+Such important indices are predefined in the wrapper file `times_miro.gms`.
 Data can be browsed end edited in a table view that supports sorting and filtering:

 ![inputtable](/static_times_miro/input_table.png)